mbaguiar/mariokart/README.md

 ### Design Patterns
 ----
 * #### Model View Controller (MVC)
-Used in to separate the game's graphics, model and logic (controller) and to reduxe dependency between these 3 components (GameModel, GameController and RaceController and all the view classes, CharacterPickerView, InstructionsView, LobbyView, MenyView, RaceView)
+Used in to separate the game's graphics, model and logic (controller) and to reduce dependency between these 3 components (GameModel, GameController and RaceController and all the view classes, CharacterPickerView, InstructionsView, LobbyView, MenyView, RaceView)

 * #### Singleton
-Used in several different classes to ensure that they only have one instance and to provide a global and esay point of access to each one of them (GameModel, GameController, MarioKart)
+Used in several different classes to ensure that they only have one instance and to provide a global and easy point of access to each one of them (GameModel, GameController, MarioKart)

 * #### FlyWeight
 Used to share the same image for various diferent objects of the same class.
 Uses the same EntityView to draw diferent EntityModels of the same subclass (RaceView)

 * #### State
 The server side (desktop) and the client side (android) both have their own state that changes based on events.
 This allows the GameController to change its behaviour based on the state.
-The class KartBody also has its own inner state from which it changes its movement, accelerate, break and stee, this state is changed based on the messages received from the clients.
+The class KartBody also has its own inner state from which it changes its movement, accelerate, break and steer, this state is changed based on the messages received from the clients.

 * #### Update Method
 The class KartBody has an update method that simulates one frame of this body behaviour.
 The RaceController updates in each frame every KartBody.